Augmented Sliced Wasserstein Distances: Augmented sliced Wasserstein distances

 It is trivial to show that $g_\omega(x)$ is injective, since different inputs will lead to different outputs.
 Although embarrassingly simple, this idea of concatenating the input and output of neural networks has found success in preserving information with dense blocks in the DenseNet \citep{huang2017densely}, where the input of each layer is injective to the output of all preceding layers.

-\textbf{Optimization objective:} We aim to project samples to maximally discriminating hypersurfaces between two distributions, so that the projected samples between distributions are most dissimilar subject to certain constraints on the hypersurface, as shown in Figure~\ref{figure:projections}.
+\textbf{Optimization objective:} We aim to slice distributions with maximally discriminating hypersurfaces between two distributions while avoiding the projected samples being arbitrarily large, so that the projected samples between the compared distributions are finite and most dissimilar regarding the ASWD, as shown in Figure~\ref{figure:projections}.
 Similar ideas have been employed to identify important projection directions~\citep{deshpande2019max,kolouri2019generalized,paty2019subspace} or a discriminative ground metric~\citep{salimans2018improving} in optimal transport metrics.
 For the ASWD, the parameterized injective neural network $g_\omega(\cdot)$ is optimized by maximizing the following objective: